Understanding Jadeite Quality: The Art of Jadeite Excellence

 2. The Power of Color: The Rarity of Imperial Green

-Color is one of the most defining aspects of Fei Cui quality, with some hues being far more desirable than others.
+Color is one of the most defining aspects of Jadeite quality, with some hues being far more desirable than others.
 The vibrancy, evenness, and intensity of color all play a role in determining a jadeite piece’s worth.

 What Makes a Jadeite Color Valuable?